2014 Indonesian presidential election

 Presidential elections were held in Indonesia on 9 July 2014, with former general Prabowo Subianto contesting the elections against the governor of Jakarta, Joko Widodo; incumbent president Susilo Bambang Yudhoyono was constitutionally barred from seeking a third term in office.
 On 22 July the General Elections Commission (KPU) announced Joko Widodo's victory.
-He and his vice president, Jusuf Kalla, were sworn-in on 20 October 2014, for a 5-year term.
+He and his vice president, Jusuf Kalla, were sworn-in on 20 October 2014, for a five-year term.

 According to the 2008 election law, only parties or coalitions controlling 20% of DPR seats or winning 25% of the popular votes in the 2014 parliamentary elections are eligible to nominate a candidate.
 This law was challenged in the Constitutional Court, but in late January 2014, the court ruled that the requirement would stand for this election.
 No party exceeded the threshold in the 2014 legislative elections; therefore, two coalitions were formed.

-Arrangement for the election
+Electoral system

 Arrangements for the conduct of elections in Indonesia are carried out under the supervision of the KPU.
 The presidential elections in 2014 were carried out under the 2008 election law (Undang-undang, or UU) No. 42 on the election of a president and vice president.